isabella232/customer-one.en/help/home.md

 Prior to May 11th you may still use the legacy [Campaign Extranet](https://support.neolane.net/webApp/extranetLogin) or [Experience Manager Daycare](https://daycare.day.com/home.html) case management systems.
 After May 11th you will be redirected to the [Admin Console](https://adminconsole.adobe.com/) as these systems will be decommissioned at that time.

-For questions regarding this email, please contact us at [customercare@adobe.com](mailto:customercare@adobe.com).
+For questions regarding this email, please contact us by logging a ticket from [Experience League](https://experienceleague.adobe.com/?support-solution=General#support).